 One of my fellow diners went with the mac n cheese, the waitress spoke of it so highly.
 I opted for the fries, tho normally I would choose greens, we’ve cooked up a pile of greens at home from the garden this summer, and I know Dogg’s uncle couldn’t beat Mrs. BDB’s prep of that dish!

 The food came quickly, and the servings were ample, as promised.
-The meat was overflowing the buns, and the smoking odor was thick and pleasant.
-Caramelized bits of sauce could be seen tinging the meat, but the sandwich was served ‘dry’, not bathed in sauce like some proprietors have a tendency to do.
+The meat was overflowing the buns, and the smoke odor was thick and pleasant.
+Caramelized bits of sauce could be seen ringing the meat, but the sandwich was served ‘dry’, not bathed in sauce like some proprietors have a tendency to do.